What makes a great speaker?

 Your body language says a lot about you

-"First impressions are absolutely crucial because people will judge you on it, often within the first seven seconds of meeting you."
+"First impressions affect communication.
+They are absolutely crucial because people will judge you within the first seven seconds of meeting you."

 To ensure that judgment is a positive one, it’s important that your body language is warm, open and inviting.
 That means avoiding the following negative body language signals.

 - Your eyes are pointing downwards You’re not making eye contact

 - Your mouth is sour Your lips are turned down

 - Your mouth is just hanging open and unengaged

 - Your hands are hanging by your side, or if they’re stuffed in your pockets

 These different nonverbal communication gestures convey a lack of confidence and care.